 Meet the majestic tigers!

-Our only male, and by far the largest Sumatran Tiger we care for, is the handsome Kembali, who weighs in at a whopping 130kg!
+Our male, and by far the largest Sumatran Tiger we care for, is the handsome Kembali, who weighs in at a whopping 130kg!
 Kembali was born at Hamilton Zoo in New Zealand on 16 November, 2014 and has called Adelaide Zoo home since mid-2018.
 This big boy absolutely loves his food and isn’t scared to chomp through bones and finish every last bite!
 He loves to spend his days relaxing amongst the bamboo of his habitat or taking a quick dip in the pond when it’s really hot.